Devarajan-R/Twitter_Scrape/README.md

 Allows user to scrape , download and store tweets.
 This solution meet the requirements by allowing the user to search for a keyword or hashtag, select a date range, limit the tweet count, scrape the tweets, display them in the page, insert them into the MongoDB database, and download them in CSV and JSON formats.

-# used models
+# This Program involves
-python, Mongodb Atlas, snscrape, streamlit
+python, Mongodb Atlas, snscrape, streamlit, vs code

 # installations
 1. vscode